mParticle/docs/src/pages/integrations/apteligent/event/index.md

 ## Apteligent Kit Integration

 mParticle's Apteligent integration requires that you add the Apteligent kit to your iOS or Android app, and the mParticle SDK will initialize and automatically map mParticle method calls directly onto Apteligent method calls.
+This approach means:

-This approach means that *every feature* of the Apteligent SDKs are supported, as if the app had integrated Apteligent directly.
+* Every feature of the Apteligent SDKs are supported, as if the app had integrated Apteligent directly.
+* This kit-only integration solely supports client-side data forwarding.

 The source code for each kit is available if you would like to learn exactly how the method mapping occurs:

 - [iOS](https://github.com/mparticle-integrations/mparticle-apple-integration-apteligent)
 - [Android](https://github.com/mparticle-integrations/mparticle-android-integration-apteligent)